How To Scribe A Skirting Board To The Floor | Video Tutorial

 When fitting new skirting boards, you might find that uneven floors leave unsightly gaps between the floor and the bottom of the skirting.
 If this is the case, you'll be wanting to know how to scribe a skirting board to the floor.

-Here's a list of everything you'll need to scribe skirting boards:
+Everything you'll need to scribe skirting boards:

 - Skirting Board